PROG (PRG)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

 It was good to see PROG beat analysts’ EPS expectations this quarter.
-We were also glad its full-year EPS guidance exceeded Wall Street’s estimates.
-On the other hand, its full-year revenue guidance missed.
-Overall, this print had some key positives.
-The stock traded up 1.7% to $33.33 immediately following the results.
+We were also glad its full-year EPS guidance trumped Wall Street’s estimates.
+On the other hand, its revenue missed.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 3.9% to $35.20 immediately after reporting.

-PROG falls short of our quality standards.
-For starters, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its stellar ROE suggests it has been a well-run company historically, the downside is its declining pre-tax profit margin shows the business has become less efficient.
-On top of that, its TBVPS has declined over the last five years.
+We see the value of companies driving economic growth, but in the case of PROG, we’re out.
+For starters, its revenue growth was weak over the last five years.
+While its stellar ROE suggests it has been a well-run company historically, the downside is its declining pre-tax profit margin shows the business has become less efficient.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.